mikosullivan/tlyn/README.md

 The files in this repository are those that I use for the "T'Lyn T'Lursday" memes that I've been posting to the Lower Decks Facebook page.
 This repository is open source (MIT license) and can be used without credit.
+The images used in the repo are owned by their creators, but I believe they can be used on a fair use basis.
+Disclaimer, I'm not a lawyer.

 tlursday.svg is the SVG file for assembling the memes.
 Other images are linked to within the SVG file.